p3palazzo/comparative-histories/chapter.md

 architecture, openly predicated on an Idealistic philosophy of history but also explicitly disciplinary, to the 21^st^-century global histories of architecture that rejected the deterministic, Eurocentric categories and evolutionary paradigm of comparative histories.
-We have thus seen how two recent textbooks, *A Global History of Architecture* and *Architecture since 1400*, sought to dismantle deterministic narratives while filling the market niche of the humanistic architectural education prevalent in the Americas.
+We thus saw how two recent textbooks, *A Global History of Architecture* and *Architecture since 1400*, sought to dismantle deterministic narratives while filling the market niche of the humanistic architectural education prevalent in the Americas.
-Even as these two books explicitly reject the Eurocentric *argument* for an evolutionist history, their approaches to collecting buildings and societies uphold the Eurocentric *structure* of a universal architecture determined by the historicist framework of change through linear time.
+Even as these two books explicitly rejected the Eurocentric *argument* for an evolutionist history, their approaches to collecting buildings and societies upheld the Eurocentric *structure* of a universal architecture determined by the historicist framework of change through linear time.

 These architectural history textbooks offered a picture of meaningful